ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 ### Installing from npm

-This guide assumes you already have a Vue project.
 First, install the CKEditor 5 packages:

 * `ckeditor5` – package with open-source plugins and features.
 * `ckeditor5-premium-features` – package with premium plugins and features.